vand3rlinden/vand3rlinden.github.io/content/pgp.md

 type: "pages"
 ---

 To ensure our communication remains private and authenticated, I use PGP (Pretty Good Privacy) encryption.
-PGP allows you to encrypt messages to me and verify my digital signature.
+My PGP Public Keys allows you to encrypt messages to me and verify my digital signature.

 Using PGP is especially recommended when:
 - You’re sending sensitive or personal information